Skip to main content

 Delete instances listed in a CSV file:

-cdf data purge instances --file <path-to-csv-file>
+cdf data purge instances --list <path-to-csv-file>

 Further reading